masashitsubaki/molecularGNN_smiles/README.md

 <p><img src="our_GNN.jpeg" width="500" /></p>
 </div>

-Thus, instead of using atom vectors, we extract r-radius subgraphs from a molecule, initialize them using random vectors, and then learn the representations.
+Thus, instead of using atom vectors, we extract r-radius subgraphs (i.e., fingerprints) from a molecule, initialize them using random vectors, and then learn the representations.
-This leads to the representation learning for r-radius subgraphs in molecules.
+This leads to the representation learning of molecular fingerprints.

 ## Requirements